mustard seeds allergy

-Mustard is one of the 14 major food allergens in the UK which must be labelled and highlighted if included in food or drink products.
+Mustard is one of the 14 main food allergens in the UK which must be labelled and highlighted if included in food or drink products.
 Mustard is often derived from mustard powder and mustard seeds.
 Mustard sauce comes in a variety of types, such as Dijon mustard, English mustard, or wholegrain mustard.
 Consumers can have severe reactions ranging from wheezing, nausea, hives, and anaphylaxis in severe cases if they consume an ingredient they are allergic to or intolerant to.
-Food companies must state the 14 major allergens, if present in their product, in bold, contrasting colours, or must be highlighted.
+Food companies must state the 14 main allergens, if present in their product, in bold, contrasting colours, or must be highlighted.

 While not an exhaustive list, some of the most common foods containing mustard are: